 Tea Cake, of course, gets jealous.
-He beats Janie – not because she has done anything wrong, but to relieve the fear inside him and to show the Turners "who is boss."
+He beats Janie—not because she's done anything wrong, but to relieve the fear inside him and to show the Turners "who is boss."
 He may be feeling insecure, but this show of possession is just not cool, although the book seems to glorify it a little bit.

 One of Tea Cake’s friends, Sop-de-Bottom, remarks how different Janie is from other women because she doesn’t fight back when beaten or yell.
 She only cries.
-And this is attractive to Sop-de-Bottom (which is more than slightly creepy).
+This is attractive to Sop-de-Bottom (which is more than slightly creepy).

 Tea Cake seems even more proud of his wife now and continues to justify his display of domestic violence, claiming that beating Janie is the best way to get Mrs. Turner to lay off.

 Sop-de-Bottom assures Tea Cake that all of the workers will side with him against Mrs. Turner and they plan to drive her away.

 On Saturday afternoon, the workers are paid, so naturally they go out and party.